Personally, I don’t like the word ‘Suicide’. I looked up the meaning on Wikipedia. ‘Suicide is the act of intentionally causing one’s own death.’

 Option 3 – Self Medication

-Attempting to block the feelings and emotions that bring the physical mental and emotional pain by resorting to drugs, alcohol, gambling, eating, excessive exercise or other OCD behaviors.
+Attempting to block the feelings and emotions that bring physical mental and emotional pain by resorting to drugs, alcohol, gambling, eating, excessive exercise or other OCD behaviours.

 Option 4 – Heal Yourself and Build Resilience

 Get to the root cause of what is blocked in your body.
 Release from the Psoas muscle.
 The Total Release Experience® is a simple-to-learn, empowering 5 Step programme that becomes a tool for life and a life tool.
 It is a lifesaver.
 We have worked with those on the brink, who attempted, but fortunately failed to take their own life at a time when they felt so low.
 By allowing their body to release the tension they healed themselves and got back to a normal happy state to live life to the full once more.